uhasker/getting-things-done-in-next-js/src/chapter6/01-hypertext-markup-language.md

 <p id="read-book">Read the Next.js book</p>
 ```

-Generally speaking, you can specify attributes by writing the attribute name, followed by an equal sign, followed by the attribute value wrapped inside double quotes.
+Generally speaking, you can specify attributes by writing the attribute name, followed by an equals sign `=`, followed by the attribute value wrapped inside double quotes.

 The `class` attribute is used to specify a **class** for an HTML element.
-Unlike unique identifiers, multiple HTML elements can share the same class, which is useful for applying consistent styles to multiple elements.
+Unlike unique identifiers, multiple HTML elements can share the same class, which is useful for applying consistent logic to multiple elements.
-For example, you could color all HTML elements of class `blue-text` blue by using a CSS class with the same class name.
+For example, you could give all HTML elements of class `blue-text` a blue text color.

 Here is how we can create an element with a `class` attribute: